Alabama father charged with torture and willful abuse of baby girl

 LEE COUNTY, Ala.
-(WRBL) – A Salem farther is facing child abuse charges after investigators say he beat his one-month-old baby girl in the face and head, requiring the infant child to be treated at a hospital.
+(WRBL) – An Alabama father is facing child abuse charges after investigators say he beat his one-month-old baby girl in the face and head, requiring the infant child to be treated at a hospital.

 Ty Mason, 19, of Salem is facing charges after investigators responded to a Salem home on Monday and located the injured child with bruising to her neck, face area.